I Dreamed: The Rod Lauren Story

 All three Strunk siblings attended Senior Elementary School (a “middle school” or “junior high,” easing the transition from grade school to the next level) and what was the city’s lone secondary school at the time, Tracy Union High School – and each did quite well academically and socially, taking part in numerous extracurricular activities, including community service, sports, music and theater – three bright, good-looking kids with easy, winning smiles and outgoing personalities.

-Was he a perfect kid?
+Was Roger Strunk a perfect kid?
 In his own words, no.

 Looking back on his childhood from a few years distance, he told Teen Screen magazine5“Rod Lauren: America’s Greatest Undiscovered Talent,” as reported by Jack Holland. in November 1962: